-As a park located in the desert, there are just as man living organisms and plant life to marvel at as rock formations including ephemeral pools known as potholes.
-Temperatures can get pretty high, so remember take plenty of water on any hikes.
+Although the trails are short, it’s still really important to be well hydrated.
+Temperatures can easily soar to above 100, so remember take plenty of water on any hikes.
 Arches recommends carrying at least a liter of water for every three miles.
-There are park rangers stationed at trailheads to provide hikers a friendly reminder of this!
+In case you forget, there will be park rangers stationed at trailheads to provide a friendly reminder of this!

 Also make sure to keep an eye on the weather.
 Severe summer storms are not uncommon.
 Flash floods with strong currents are frequent and you want to make sure to not get caught in the middle of one!

 – Double Arch

 – Landscape Arch